-The aluminium sheets of type AA1060 and purity 98.8 % supplied by Sky Aluminium Limited, Uyo, Nigeria with uniform thickness of 0.14cm were mechanically press-cut into coupons of dimensions 4 cm x 4 cm.
-Without polishing, the coupons were degreased in absolute ethanol, washed with ethanol-water (80-20) mixture, rinsed in acetone, air-dried and stored in moisture-free desiccators prior to use.
+Aluminium roofing sheets collected from a building site in Uyo, Nigeria with uniform thickness of 0.14cm were mechanically press-cut into coupons of dimensions 4 cm x 4 cm.
+Without polishing, the coupons were washed in absolute ethanol, rinsed in acetone, air-dried and stored in moisture-free desiccators prior to use.
 All reagents used were BDH analytical grade.